alexander-vakhitov/polynomial/Readme.md

-Polynomial
+Polynomialc
 ==========

-Polynomial is a heavily templated C++ class for polynomials.
+Polynomialc is a heavily templated C++ class for polynomials.
 It provides functionality for polynomial algebra (addition, subtraction, and multiplication) as well as root-finding using either the numerically-accurate companion matrix method or the much faster Sturm sequences method.
 It supports both statically-sized and dynamically-sized polynomials.

-Wherever possible, Polynomial avoids for loops and instead uses template patterns for statically sized vectors to maximize speed.
+Wherever possible, Polynomialc avoids for loops and instead uses template patterns for statically sized vectors to maximize speed.

 Dependencies
 ------------

-Polynomial depends on the [Eigen](http://eigen.tuxfamily.org/) linear algebra package.
+Polynomialc depends on the [Eigen](http://eigen.tuxfamily.org/) linear algebra package.

 Install
 -------

-Polynomial is a pure template library so no compilation is needed.
+Polynomialc is a pure template library so no compilation is needed.
 However, a CMake file is provided for installing the headers and compiling the test program.

 Usage Example
 -------------

-    #include <Polynomial/Polynomial.hpp>
+    #include <Polynomialc/Polynomialc.hpp>
-    using polynomial::Polynomial;

     Eigen::Matrix<double,6,1> acoeffs;
     acoeffs << 1,2,3,4,5,6;
-    Polynomial<5> a( acoeffs );
+    Polynomialc<5> a( acoeffs );

     Eigen::Matrix<double,5,1> bcoeffs;
     bcoeffs << 1,2,3,4,5;
-    Polynomial<4> b( bcoeffs );
+    Polynomialc<4> b( bcoeffs );

-    Polynomial<9> c = a*b;
+    Polynomialc<9> c = a*b;
     std::vector<double> roots = c.realRoots();

 Todo